CSB-KaracaLab/prot-on_web/README.md

 #### Webserver Architecture

-PROT-ON web application was developed using Flask, Bootstrap, HTTP, CSS, JavaScript, Celery, RabbitMQ, SQLAlchemy, Nginx, Gunicorn, and Supervisor packages and services.
+PROT-ON's web application was developed using Flask, Bootstrap, HTTP, CSS, JavaScript, Celery, RabbitMQ, SQLAlchemy, Nginx, Gunicorn, and Supervisor packages and services.
 The purposes of using these packages and services are provided below.

 1. **Frontend**: HTML, CSS, and JavaScript, Bootstrap for the user interface.
 2. **Backend**: Python scripts and [Flask](https://flask.palletsprojects.com/en/3.0.x/) for handling requests and running the mutation analysis.
-3. **Database**: Storing result data with SQLAlchemy.
+3. **Database**: Storing data with SQLAlchemy.
 4. **Task Queue**: Using [RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-one-python) and [Celery](https://docs.celeryq.dev/en/stable/) for managing background tasks.
 5. **Server**: Deploying the webserver with [Nginx](https://nginx.org/en/docs/), supervisor and gunicorn.